xingyili/deepCDG-eval/README.md

 ## Prediction of potential cancer driver genes by deepCDG
 Prediction evaluation can be run bt running

 `` python predict.py``

 The prediction result will be saved as a csv profile.

+## Enrichment analysis
+Since you can get the prediction of potential cancer driver genes list, you can do enrichment analysis using any tool such as R.